neiljethani/neiljethani.github.io/_projects/explaining_with_realx.markdown

 At a high level, explanations aim to provide users with an idea of what information is important for generating the model's prediction or the target of interest.

 One of the most active area of research in ML interpretability looks to provide users with explanations for a single prediction/target, by scoring the influence of each feature in the input.
 However, it is important to consider what these scores mean when translating them to an explanation.

-Each interpretability method defines some mathematical operation, which provides their definition of interpretability For example, take gradient-based explanations.
+Each interpretability method defines some mathematical operation, which provides their definition of interpretability.
+For example, take gradient-based explanations.
 Many of these, estimate the gradient of the prediction/target with respect to the input.
 Roughly, the gradient estimates how that model's output may change under very small perturbations to the input.